 If you factor in the $15 or $16 international wire transfer receiving fee, the total transfer cost still is more in the region of 3 – 4%.
 However, Barclays UK doesn’t explicitly lay out how much is charged in fees by any correspondent and intermediary banks – so there may be a small hidden cost or two lying around.

 If you want to know more about international bank transfers, check out our guide on transferring money internationally between banks.

 International money transfers to the United States through NatWest cost £23.50 per transfer.
-You can opt for either a standard transfer or urgent transfer.
-Standard transfers take anywhere between 2-4 working days to be delivered while urgent transfers take 1-2 working days at a cost of £30 per transfer.
+You can opt for either a standard transfer or an urgent transfer.
+Standard transfers take anywhere between 2-4 working days to be delivered, while urgent transfers take 1-2 working days at the cost of £30 per transfer.
 The maximum amount you can send per day is £10,000.